Artist Spotlight: Ali Ehtemami

 The creativity and technical skills behind a multi-talented artist.

-During his studies, he started working as a VFX Compositor and he continued growing his career in bigger productions as a Senior Compositor and on-set Shoot Supervisor.
-After building on his experience and his confidence, he decided to move to Australia and joined Rising Sun Pictures.
-There, he had the chance to work on some of the biggest shows of 2020 and 2021 such as Black Widow and Mortal Kombat.
+During his studies, he started working as a VFX Compositor and continued growing his career in bigger productions as a Senior Compositor and on-set Shoot Supervisor.
+After building on his experience and confidence, he moved to Australia and joined Rising Sun Pictures.
+There, he had the chance to work on some of the biggest titles of 2020 and 2021 such as Black Widow and Mortal Kombat.

-“Working on the Mortal Kombat movie was such a cool experience since the retro Mortal Kombat game was one of my favorite video games,” Ali shared with us.
-He then took a big step—both geographically and professionally— and moved across the globe to Canada where he worked on Spider-Man: No Way Home at Folks VFX.
+“Working on the Mortal Kombat movie was such a cool experience since the retro Mortal Kombat game was one of my favorite video games,” says Ali.
+He then took a big step — both geographically and professionally — and moved across the globe to Canada where he worked on Spider-Man: No Way Home at Folks VFX.

 His creativity opened doors to other talents too and, besides photography and videography, he also has a musical side.”Playing drums was a big part of my life before getting into the VFX industry and, after many years, I started playing electronic drums again and I spend my after-work hours playing music.”

-We caught up with Ali to discuss his career journey and the projects he worked on, his experience with Nuke, as well as his thoughts about the future of the VFX industry.
+We caught up with Ali to discuss his career journey and the projects he's worked on so far, his experience with Nuke, and his thoughts about the future of the VFX industry.

 Q: What ‘clicked’ when you realized you wanted to work in the VFX industry?